F1R3FLY-io/f1r3bot/README.md

 ## TODO:

-1. When the compiler can convert meTTa code into rholang code, add -l (language) flag to !deploy and !eval commands, but
+1. When the compiler can convert meTTa code into rholang code, add -l (language) flag to !deploy and !eval commands.
 2. Create X(Twitter) bot.